mhannon11/COMP30019_A1/README.md

 ----- Phong Illumination Model Paramaters -----

 For the terrain and the water seperate shaders and paramaters were used.
 The terrain used 'TerrainShader.shader' and the water used 'WaterShader.shader'.
+The model implementation was based off of the workshop solutions.

 For the terrain, the parameters were set to represent the properties of a mountain range as closely as possible.
 To achieve this the specular component of the model was set to only have small amounts of reflection, as the rock, grass and sand of a mountain are not shiny, but still have slight highlights as they are not completely matte in texture.
 The diffuse component of the model was set to reflect the roughness of the terrain of the terrain, having significant amounts of diffuse reflection.